numenta-archive/nupic.fluent/README.md

 Requirements:

 - [NuPIC](https://github.com/numenta/nupic)
-- [NuPIC.research/classification](https://github.com/numenta/nupic.research/tree/master/classification); this repo does not have a setup.py, so should be included on your Python path (see command below).
+- [NuPIC.research/classification](https://github.com/numenta/nupic.research/tree/master/classification); this repo does not have a setup.py, so it should be included on your Python path (see command below).
 - [cortipy](https://github.com/numenta/cortipy)
 - Python modules [enum](https://pypi.python.org/pypi/enum34), [pandas](http://pandas.pydata.org/), and [numpy](http://www.numpy.org/); included in the setup script below.